pbrisbin/get-netrc/README.md

 ## Output Format

 If there is exactly one result and you're outputting exactly one field, the value is printed unadorned.
-This is to support this tools primary use-case: reading passwords into other tools.
+This is to support this tool's primary use-case: reading passwords into other tools.
 Otherwise each field is shown as a single line of the form `Field: value`